rohankumardubey/HardDrive/README.md

 # Hard Drive
+Created by Mr Robot

-Destroy All the data on Your Hard Drive
+Destroy All the data on Your Hard Drive.

+Q. Can we recover Data back by any chance ?
+A. Ofcourse not

 ## Compiling and Running